sergiky/CPTS-OSCP-CheatSheet/README.md

 2. Dump hashes with Metasploit: `use auxiliary/scanner/ipmi/ipmi_dumphashes`
 3. Crack hash: `hashcat -m 7300 ipmi.txt -a 3 ?1?1?1?1?1?1?1?1 -1 ?d?u`
 4. Access BMC web console with obtained credentials
-5. BMC credentials are often reused on other systems

 ---